-Dennis Williamson, Director of Workforce Development Western Arkansas Planning & Development District 1109 S. 16th St, Fort Smith, AR 72901 479-785-2651 5.3 Describe the competitive processes to award the subgrants and contracts for activities funded by WIOA Title I programs within the local area.
+Western Arkansas Planning & Development District 1109 S. 16th St, Fort Smith, AR 72901 479-785-2651

+5.3 Describe the competitive processes to award the subgrants and contracts for activities funded by WIOA Title I programs within the local area.
 This includes, but is not limited to, the process used to award funds to a One-Stop operator and other sub-recipients/contractors of WIOA Title I adult, dislocated worker, and youth services.
 [WIOA Sec.
 108(b)(16)]

-The local board uses an Request for Proposal (RFP) or Request for Qualifications (RFQ) process to award One-Stop Operator contract as outlined in Workforce Innovation and Opportunity Act Title I-B Financial, Procurement, Monitoring Policies & Procedures adopted by the board and approved by the Western Arkansas Workforce Development Area Chief Elected Officials.
-The notice advertising the RFP or RFQ is placed in a statewide newspaper, provided to ADWS for posting to their website and on the administrative entity's website.
-Additional media sources may be used.
-Each proposal submitted scored based on specific criteria.
+The Western board uses a Request for Proposal (RFP) process to award One Stop Operator contract as outlined in Workforce Innovation and Opportunity Act Title I-B Financial, Procurement, Monitoring Policies & Procedures adopted by the board and approved by the

+Western Arkansas Workforce Development Area Chief Elected Officials.
+The notice advertising the RFP is placed in a statewide newspaper, provided to ADWS for posting to their website and on the administrative entity's website.
+Additional media sources are used as necessary to reach an audience wide enough to provide viable candidates.
+Each proposal submitted is scored based on specific criteria.
 After the evaluation, the score of each proposal is presented to the full board.
-The board selects the operator based upon the specified criteria and presented to the chief elected officials for final approval.
-Western Arkansas Planning & Development District (WAPDD) has been appointed to provide Title I services to adults and dislocated workers by the local board and approved by the chief elected officials, as outlined in WIOA regulations, have designated WAPDD to also provide Title I services to youth.
+The board selects the operator based upon the specified criteria and presents it to the chief elected officials for final approval.
+Western Arkansas Planning & Development District (WAPDD) has been appointed to provide Title I services to adults and dislocated workers by the Western board and approved by the chief elected officials per WIOA regulations.
+As defined in WIOA and at their discretion the chief elected officials have elected to provide Title I services to youth have designated WAPDD as their agent to perform these duties of the subaward.